nromyn/NEGBaiP/_people/john-mcIntosh.md

 ## Later Years

-John McIntosh died in 1945 and Mrs. McIntosh in 1949.
+John McIntosh died in 1943 and Mrs. McIntosh in 1950.
 Three of their sons — Reg, Webster (Jim), and Robert (Pat) — spent most of their lives living and working at different occupations in the French River Mouth and Key River area.

+John and his wife are buried at St. Andrews and St. James Cemetery, Orillia.